 S.B.
-No. 1905 establishes the Cosmetology Licensure Compact by adding Chapter 1604 to Title 9 of the Occupations Code in Texas.
-This Compact aims to facilitate the interstate practice and regulation of cosmetology, allowing licensed cosmetologists to practice across member states while ensuring public health and safety standards are maintained.
-The bill outlines a multistate licensing program, enabling member states to charge fees for licenses and allowing individuals from non-member states to apply for single-state licenses without multistate privileges.
-It emphasizes that member states retain jurisdiction over educational and professional licensure requirements, ensuring the Commission does not define these standards.
+No. 1905 introduces the Cosmetology Licensure Compact by adding Chapter 1604 to Title 9 of the Occupations Code in Texas.
+This Compact aims to facilitate the interstate practice and regulation of cosmetology, allowing licensed cosmetologists to practice across member states while ensuring public health and safety standards.
+The bill establishes a multistate licensing program, outlines specific objectives such as cooperation among member states and support for military families, and clarifies that individuals not residing in a member state can still apply for a single-state license.
+The Compact emphasizes that member states retain jurisdiction over educational and professional requirements for licensure, ensuring that the Commission does not have the authority to define these standards.

 Statutes affected: Introduced: ()